Piha, New Zealand: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types I. Ensure that you choose the correct kind.
-Many adapters on sale are just plug changers and expect your devices to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types I. Check that you pick the correct type.
+The vast majority of adapters available are just plugs and expect your devices to adjust the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should be sufficient for most places.

 Make your flight more comfortable with an airplane phone mount